FREE GROCERY GUIDE

 To some degree, fresh and dried ginger can be used interchangeably, but both flavor profile and texture vary.

-Fresh ginger is fibrous and needs to be peeled, cut across the grain, and then julienned, minced, or grated to avoid tough, woody bits in your food.
+Fresh ginger is fibrous and needs to be either grated or cut across the grain, and then julienned or minced to avoid tough, woody bits in your food.

 This is one reason why dried ginger is preferred for baked goods, as the powdered form mixes easily into batters and doughs.
 Dried ginger is easy to use, easy to store, and adds a wonderful aromatic sweetness to baked goods.